Birthright00/MedSync_CGH-Project/README.md

 ---

+Note if you are a mac user, good luck, whatever problems you have is beyond me.

+If you are a windows user, you are in good hands.

 Here are some potential errors you may encounter during installation, along with solutions based on user feedback:

-- **Error:** Not sure which destination to save the web application into.
+1. **Error:** Not sure which destination to save the web application into.

-  - **Solution:** By default, if you’re unsure where to save the web application, navigate (`cd`) all the way out to the C drive, then `cd` into the "Downloads" folder.
+   **Solution:** By default, if you’re unsure where to save the web application, navigate (`cd`) all the way out to the C drive, then `cd` into the "Downloads" folder.

+2. **Error:** Installation issues with VSC